ekstrom/DFCompatibilityLayer/README.md

 StringToUCharArray converts a string to UChar[].
 StringToUCharArray does the same thing as the built in version of StringToUCharArray in DataFlex 18.1+, but you can call it in DataFlex 14.1-18.0.

+### UCharArrayToString

+UCharArrayToString converts a UChar[] to a string.
+UCharArrayToString does the same thing as the built in version of UCharArrayToString in DataFlex 18.1+, but you can call it in DataFlex 14.1-18.0.

 ### PointerToString

 Copy a string.
 In DataFlex 14.1-19.1, an address can be moved to a string to create a new copy of a string.